 Barely an hour away from the Ninoy Aquino International Airport (NAIA) or Manila Airport sits the oldest Chinatown in the world.
 Discover one of the best Manila tourist spots, Binondo, situated right in the heart of the country's city capital.

 Binondo, also known as Chinatown District, is one of the top historical spots in the Philippines, serving as the center of commerce during the American occupation.
 Today, its old-timey charm, lively energy, and golden food finds continue to surprise the modern world.

 There are a lot of Bindondo tours for you to explore in this Chinatown.
 Walking tours, food crawls, and bike tours are just some of the ways you can sightsee within this small yet inexplicably large space.
-There are tons to discover in Binondo; whether you're on the lookout for hidden food gems or up for finding old churches, there's no shortage of activities for you to do.
+There are tons to discover in Binondo; whether you're on the lookout for hidden food gems in Binondo restaurants or up for finding old churches, there's no shortage of activities for you to do.

 One of the best times to visit Binondo Chinatown is during February, in time for Chinese New Year and the Lantern Festival.
 There are plenty of festivities and tikoy rice cakes around this time!
 If you're looking for a more artsy vibe, walk over to Escolta, one of the popular streets in Manila, and see how young local artists revived the street and gave it a new life.

 Baler is considered one of the top surfing spots in the Philippines.
 It captivates its visitors with its chill surfer vibes and splendid view of the Pacific Ocean and the Sierra Madre Mountain range.

 Travel time to reach Baler, which is about 270 km from Manila, is roughly 5-6 hours.
 You can either drive up through the Manila-Cabanatuan-Baler route or hop on a bus that will take you straight to Baler without stopovers.